156SURYA/LIC/README.md

 ## Result :

-DC operating point ,for 1 k ohm >>
+DC operating point
+1) for 1 k ohm >> (1.7444 V,55.5µA) with W = 1.981µm and L = 1µm

+## Inference :
+ 1)from the above  analysis we can conclude that ID depends on both the length and width of the mosfet , where width is directly propotional and length is inversely propotional to the drain current